ansible-collections/netapp.ontap/README.md

 ### New Modules
   - na_ontap_domain_tunnel: Create, delete or modify the domain tunnel.
   - na_ontap_storage_failover: Enables and disables storage failover.
+  - na_ontap_security_config: Modify the security configuration for SSL.

 ### Bug fixes
   - na_ontap_motd - added warning for deprecated and to use na_ontap_login_messages module.